DKMS-BMST continues to urge Indians to step up to be a potential lifesaver!

 In India, every year, over one lakh people are diagnosed with a form of blood cancer and it remains one of the leading causes of cancer-related deaths among children.
 Most people are unaware that a life-threatening disease like blood cancer can be treated and in most cases, a stem cell transplant is the patient’s only chance for survival.
 For instance, 15-year-old Maheer from Gujarat, India, is one of the blood cancer survivors who had received a lifesaving blood stem cell donation in 2012.
 He was able to find his matching blood stem cell donor, Dr. Sita, who hails from Germany.
 Today, he leads a normal, healthy, and happy life.
 He is in grade 9 and loves to travel, read and swim.

 Today, more than 37 million potential unrelated donors are listed worldwide with stem cell donor centers and registries, of which only 0.03% are Indians.
-Currently, in India, the biggest challenge is the lack of awareness about blood stem cell transplant and the importance of registering as a potential blood stem cell donor.
+Currently, the biggest challenge in India is the lack of awareness about blood stem cell transplants and the importance of registering as a potential blood stem cell donor.
 The entire procedure is safe and secure.

 Once the blood stem cells are collected from a donor, they are infused into the patient through a transplant process which then moves through the bloodstream and settles in the bone marrow.
 These new blood stem cells begin to increase in numbers and produce red blood cells, white blood cells, and platelets, resulting in the replacement of the patient’s diseased cells and that’s how a blood cancer patient gets a second chance at life.
 This situation can only be improved by recruiting many more potential stem cell donors from India.